 Project Network Diagrams

 A project network diagram is a visual presentation tool used to demonstrate a project schedule.
 The PERT Method, Critical Path Method, and Gantt Charts are used along with the project network diagrams.
-Network diagrams are used to represent activities and the dependencies between them from the beginning to the completion date of the project.
+Network diagrams create a framework to demonstrate activities and the activity dependencies from the start to the end date of the project.

-A project network diagram has two main objectives which are below;
+Typically, a project network diagram has two main objectives;

 - Enables to see the activities and activity dependencies